 - Submit a current resume (emailed to firstname.lastname@example.org).

 International students must submit all of the above information plus:

 - Official TOEFL score of at least 79 (or IELTS score of at least 6.5).

 - English translations and evaluation of official transcripts.

 Graduate Application Deadlines

-- Meet or exceed one of the following admission formulas:
+- Meet or exceed the following admission formula:

 - 200 (Undergraduate GPA) + GMAT Score >1200 *

 - Demonstrate a minimum of three (3) years' significant managerial and professional experience**